Last Updated on

 - Add the green peas and red bell pepper and simmer for 3 minutes to thicken the remaining sauce.

-- Serve with a Iced cold Beer or steamed rice.
+- Serve as Pulutan with Iced cold Beer or steamed rice.

 Igado Recipe is made from strips of pork loin meat and pork liver as the main ingredient